How to Throw an Awesome Employee Appreciation Event to Improve Company Morale

 A key component of a successful employee appreciation event is interaction.
 Provide ways for employees to interact with each other beyond ordinary chit-chatting.
 Games are a great way to achieve this.

 Also, create interaction between “the organization” and employees.
-It can be in the form a high-energy presentation or touch-screens at exhibit booths.
+It can be in the form of a high-energy presentation or touch-screens at exhibit booths.

 The way tables for eating food are set up also contributes to interactivity.
 Tables that seat 4-6 are best for facilitating conversations.